 Peel Trust Studentship

 Funds of up to £2,500 per annum are available to postgraduate students, both MA and PhD.
-The deadline for support for 2015 entry is 15 May 2015.
 For details of how to apply, please see Student Funding Service webpage.

 Applications for Alumni Postgraduate Studentships are now open.
 Applications are invited from any student who has completed a degree at Lancaster University and wishes to go on to post-graduate study here.
 The Studentships are £500 each and full details are available here or by contacting the Alumni and Development Office.

-The Department of History invites applications for AHRC awards.
-Lancaster University is part of a North West consortium that has been successful in winning over £14million funding from the Arts and Humanities Research Council; this funding will provide 40 PhD awards each year across the consortium for the next 5 years, beginning in 2014-15.
+Lancaster University is part of a North West Consortium Doctoral Training Partnership (AHRC) that has been successful in winning over £14million funding from the Arts and Humanities Research Council; this funding will provide 40 PhD awards each year across the consortium for the next 5 years, beginning in 2014-15.

 Further information about the North West Consortium Doctoral Training Partnership is available from the consortium’s webpages.